Nullh/nullh.github.io/character-creation/step-by-step.md

 ## Step 4 - Assign Skills

 On a one for one basis, spend your priority's worth of points on skills.
 You can only increase a skill to rank 6 to begin with (unless you take the Aptitude quality later).
-You may only have a single skill at rank 6 at charcter creation.
-You can also pick a single cpecialization within a skill for one point.
+You may only have a single skill at rank 6 at character creation.
+You can also pick a single specialization within a skill for one point.
 Skills are on p92:

-- Astral - Trained only - Intuition - Full or aspected magician, or adept and mystic adpet with Astral Perception.
+- Astral - Trained only - Intuition - Full or aspected magician, or adept and mystic adept with Astral Perception.
 For Astral combat and sensing auras
 - Athletics - Untrained - Agility - All sorts of athletic business (swimming, climbing, jumping etc)
 - Biotech - Trained only - Logic - Mostly healing, but also if you get into the business of installing cyberware
 - Close Combat - Untrained - Agility - Stabbing stuff